udienz/gcp-compute-instance-tf-module/README.md

 3. Add new variables in your Terraform repository that can be reused throughout your configuration.
 You can choose to <a target="_blank" href="https://www.terraform.io/docs/configuration/variables.html">add default values to each variable or use environment variables<a/>.

+4. Add the `google` and `google-beta` providers to the `required_providers` block (introduced in Terraform v0.13).

-4. Add the `google` and `google-beta` <a target="_blank" href="https://registry.terraform.io/providers/hashicorp/google/latest/docs">provider</a> to your environment configuration near the top of the file.
+4. Add the `google` and `google-beta` <a target="_blank" href="https://registry.terraform.io/providers/hashicorp/google/latest/docs">providers</a> to your environment configuration near the top of the file.
+As of Terraform v0.13, the version number should be defined in `required_providers` and not in the `provider` block.
 Use `gcloud` or a service account for adding your credentials to your local environment.

 > It is important that you do not commit the service account `.json` file to your Git repository since this compromises your credentials.